Management of Global Policies, Tags, and Project Settings

 The Immuta application is pre-configured with a set of these tags that the service can return so that they can be used to write Global Policies before data sources even exist.
 Consequently, sensitive data is tagged and appropriate policies are enforced immediately upon data source creation.

 Only Application Admins have the option to enable Sensitive Data Detection on the App Settings page.
-However, users can disable auto-tagging on a data-source-by-data-source basis, and Governors can delete any unwanted “Discovered” tags in the Immuta application to prevent them from being used and auto-detected in the future.
+However, users can disable auto-tagging on a data-source-by-data-source basis, and Governors can disable any unwanted “Discovered” tags in the Immuta application to prevent them from being used and auto-detected in the future.

 Project Purposes, Acknowledgement Statements, and Settings